iru-one-syah/SAMREC-2500R-HRIR/README.md

 ### Outline of HRIR Measurement

-The measurements consist of left and right ear impulse responses (IRs) from a TASCAM VL-S3 loudspeaker placed about 1.5 meters from the center of the dummy head.
+The measurements consist of left and right ear impulse responses (IRs) from a TASCAM VL-S3 loudspeaker placed about 1.5m from the center of the dummy head.